Japan Activity logo

 Cross the bridge into the Peace Memorial Park to see the Children's Peace Monument and the Flame of Peace.
 This expansive green space was designed to be a place of quiet contemplation for everyone.
 You might see groups of school children offering colorful paper cranes as symbols of hope.

 Entering the Hiroshima Peace Memorial Museum is the most intense part of the day.
-We recommend spending about 90 minutes here to absorb the personal stories and artifacts.
-If you feel overwhelmed, look for the 'quiet zones' or step outside to the riverfront for fresh air.
+In 2026 the museum opens at 8:30 AM (March-July, September-November), 7:30 AM in August, and 9:00 AM in December-February; closing is 6:00 PM most of the year, 7:00 PM in August (extended to 8:00 PM on August 5 and 9:00 PM on August 6).
+Adult tickets cost ¥200, high schoolers ¥100, and elementary/junior-high students enter free.
+We recommend spending about 90 minutes inside to absorb the personal stories and artifacts without saturating.
+For ceremony-day logistics, security, and timed-entry windows, see our how to attend the Hiroshima Peace Memorial Ceremony 2026 guide.
+If you feel overwhelmed, look for the 'quiet zones' near the East Wing exit or step outside to the riverfront for fresh air.

 Afternoon: Emotional Decompression at Shukkeien Garden